wojdyr/xylib/README.rst

 LIBRARY
 =======

-The library is written in C++ and has C bindings.
+The library is written in C++11 and has C bindings.

 R bindings: `rxylib (CRAN) <https://CRAN.R-project.org/package=rxylib>`_ by Sebastian Kreutzer.